soumygho/ardhangini-be-app/README.md

 $ docker compose up --build
 ```
 <b>
+Inspect docker-compose.yaml for overridding the environment variables and docker-compose-dev.yaml for overridding local environment variables.
 The default port is 3000 and swagger documentation is avaialble at http://host-ip:3000/swagger
 <b>